 Mention must also be made of Nurse Barbara Lacey (Brown) who was born and bred in Sutton at 8, Ditch Hillock.
 She was a familiar figure for some twenty years, pedalling in her nurse's uniform round the district from her home in Irwin Road.
 All that cycling was clearly good for her as she was ninety-six years of age when she died in 1985.
 Then there was Nurse Smith, a midwife who brought many Sutton babies into the world and who married a coal dealer in Peckershill Road.
 Her father survived the Titanic disaster, only to drown in 1915 when his ship was sunk by a German U-boat.

-If you couldn't be saved by Sutton's medical practitioners, you were likely to meet undertaker and blacksmith Isaac Ashton who had premises at 21 Fisher Street - his adverts said 'Funerals furnished throughout on the shortest notice'
+If you couldn't be saved by Sutton's doctors, you were likely to meet undertaker and blacksmith Isaac Ashton who had premises at 21 Fisher Street - his adverts said 'Funerals furnished throughout on the shortest notice'

 e) St.Helens Cottage Hospital & Borough SanatoriumThe work of health practitioners plus pressure from trade unions, concerned citizens and politicians led to improved living conditions and sanitary disposal and a gradual improvement in the populace's health.
 The creation of what we now call St.Helens Hospital in Marshalls Cross Road in Peasley Cross, then part of Sutton, also played a crucial role in improving health.

 St.Helens Cottage Hospital in Marshalls Cross Road, Peasley Cross - contributed by Sutton Historic Society